swisscom/cleanerversion/docs/doc/historization_with_cleanerversion.rst

 *********************************

-Disclaimer: This documentation as well as the CleanerVersion application code have been written to work against Django 1.8.x.
+Disclaimer: This documentation as well as the CleanerVersion application code have been written to work against Django 1.9.x through 1.11.x.
 The documentation may not be accurate anymore when using more recent versions of Django.

 .. _cleanerversion-quick-starter: